-Kiltimagh's distinctive buildings, streetscape and sculptures throughout the town provide the area with a sense of place.
-In terms of placemaking, the main priority is the consolidation of the town centre and support of existing business in order to maintain vibrancy.
-Many buildings in the centre are suitable for renovation of upper storeys into residential use.
-Ground floors should, however, be prioritised for commercial and community uses that activate the street, where possible.
-Together these will help sustain town vibrancy, including the evening economy.
-Additionally, another priority of the Kiltimagh Settlement Plan is the regeneration and repopulation of the town centre, through the sustainable reuse of existing buildings, focusing on dereliction and the appropriate development of infill, consolidation site(s), underpinned by good urban design and placemaking principles.
+Kiltimagh's distinctive buildings, streetscape and sculptures throughout the town provide a distinctive a sense of place.
+In terms of placemaking, the main priority is the consolidation of the town centre, while supporting existing business in order to maintain vibrancy.
+Many buildings in the centre are suitable for renovation of upper storeys into residential use, while ground floors should be prioritised for commercial and community uses that activate the street, where possible.
+Together this will help sustain town vibrancy, including the evening economy.
+Another priority of the Kiltimagh Settlement Plan is the regeneration and repopulation of the town centre, through the sustainable reuse of existing buildings, focusing on dereliction and the appropriate development of infill, opportunity sites, underpinned by good urban design and placemaking principles.
 This will help drive the delivery of quality housing, services and employment opportunities, in tandem with supporting social infrastructure.

-Three Opportunity Sites have been identified for Kiltimagh (see Map KT2):
+Three Opportunity Sites have been identified for Kiltimagh (Refer to Map):